 Highlights here include Amphicar tours (a cross between a car and a boat), helium balloon rides, world-class shopping, and the biggest Star Wars memorabilia retailer known to man.

 - Start off your Orlando itinerary at none other than, Walt Disney World’s Magic Kingdom!

-- Once you get to the park, you’ll realize there is so much to do and it is hard to pull yourself away.
-For this reason, plan to dine at one of the many Magic Kingdom restaurants on-site.
+- Once inside, you’ll realize there is so much to do and it is hard to pull yourself away.
+For this reason, plan to enjoy both lunch and dinner at one of the many Magic Kingdom restaurants on-site.

 Our trip to Orlando was primarily a Disney-themed visit with the intention of visiting 3 of the 4 Disney parks.